oakes/play-cljc/README.md

 ## Development

+The commands below are for developing this library, *not* for developing a game created with the template above.
+For the latter, look in the README file that it generated.

 * Install [the Clojure CLI tool](https://clojure.org/guides/getting_started#_clojure_installer_and_cli_tools)
 * To develop the web version with figwheel: `clj -A:dev dev.clj`
 * To develop the native version: `clj -A:dev dev.clj native`